poanetwork/token-wizard/README.md

 [Link](https://kovan.etherscan.io/verifyContract) to verification.

-The latest solidity compiler without optimization should be used.
+The latest stable solidity compiler without optimization should be used.

-Contract name is `KovanBridge`.
+Contract name is `ForeignBridge`.

 Contract source code is in `oracles-parity-bridge/contracts/bridge.sol` folder.
 Copy and paste full content of this file.